GabrieleDonato799/DoS/README.md

 The server provides primitives to set and restore http headers.
 The usage of cookies is left to the specific request handler implementation.

 ## Services
-Every service must be organized in a module that exports the required functionality.
+Every service must be organised in a module that exports the required functionality.
 The services are configured at startup by the listening process, by passing the endpoint configuration of the request handler to the switching logic.

 ### URL's path to folder path translation